Night vision goggles may have hampered helicopter pilots before crash with jet, experts tell NTSB

 Nick Fuller, the FAA’s acting deputy chief operating officer of operations, testified that the controllers weren’t tested for alcohol because the agency did not immediately believe the crash was fatal.
 The FAA then decided to forgo it because the optimum two-hour window had passed.

-NTSB board member Todd Inman pushed back, telling Fuller that the first two fatalities were confirmed 20 minutes after the crash.
+NTSB board member Todd Inman told Fuller fatalities were confirmed 20 minutes after the crash.

 “How can you tell me that you release those controllers at midnight, but you didn’t know a fatality occurred?”
 Inman said.

-Fuller said the FAA officials who make the determination on alcohol testing did not yet have confirmation on fatalities.
-Fuller said the agency is taking corrective steps and that its drug and alcohol testing process is now being revised.
+Fuller said the relevant FAA officials didn't have confirmation yet.
+Fuller said the agency is taking corrective steps.

 Worry over military helicopters